dineo-matla/Music-player/README.md

-# 🎵 Web Player App
+# 🎵 Web Player App - SoundSpace

 A sleek, minimal music player built using vanilla JavaScript, HTML, and CSS.
 This app allows users to play, pause, shuffle, and manage a playlist of royalty-free tracks with an intuitive and accessible UI.